Last Updated on March 13, 2020

-When my vegan daughter came back from her one-week track and field trainings camp I surprised her with this spicy and crunchy Thai salad with millet.
+When my vegan daughter came back from her one-week track and field training camp I surprised her with this spicy and crunchy Thai salad with millet.

 Altogether I prepared 4 portions and thought that the remaining salad could be stored in the fridge for the next day.
 But this was not necessary, as she loved this vegetable millet dish so much that she ate alone 3 servings.

 Ok, one reason might be, that she was just super hungry after an exhausting athletic week.
-Probably she would have eaten anything what I served her with a huge appetite.
-On the other hand she could not stop to praise the salad and this has to mean something…
+Probably she would have eaten anything that I served her with a huge appetite.
+On the other hand, she could not stop to praise the salad and this has to mean something…

 Thai salad – a high fiber meal

 It is probably the spicy peanut dressing that is turning this simple clean eating salad into a culinary delight.
-On top of that it is a fiber rich meal due to foods like red cabbage, millet and peanut butter as a good source of both soluble and insoluble fiber.
+On top of that, it is a gluten-free, fiber-rich meal due to foods like red cabbage, millet and peanut butter as a good source of both soluble and insoluble fiber.
 You can even increase the roughage content of this meal if you bed your salad on the fiber-rich beet greens as I did.

-Time to take a closer look at the nutritional value of peanut butter at the end of this blog post.
-But first let’s jump into the recipe.Print
+Time to take a closer look at the nutritional value of peanut butter.

 Thai salad with millet